PieterTheCoder/PITER/README.md

 I want to learn coding/technologies for future💻🚀.

-This is my stats🤚, its literally C hehe.
+This is my stats🤚.
 ![PITER](https://github-readme-stats.vercel.app/api?username=PieterTheCoder &show_icons=true&theme=dark#gh-dark-mode-only)

 I have 1 brother.
-I like One Piece, Naruto, To Be Hero X, Monster, Peak Hunter x Hunter, and Vinland Saga 🔪
+I like One Piece,Kaguya Sama: Love Is War, Naruto, To Be Hero X, Monster, Peak Hunter x Hunter, and Vinland Saga 🔪

 If cartoon i like Masha & The Bear, Spongebob, The Owl 🦉.

-My favorite YouTuber is Ryan Trahan, MrBeast🤵.
+My favorite YouTuber is Ryan Trahan, Airrack, MrBeast🤵.

 My hobby is playing some games and interacting with people🧏.

-For food, I like fried rice, yeeesss👍
+For food, I like fried rice👍.

 I enjoy playing laptop/mobile phone 📱.